Ketan-009/NXP/optimized_cnn_gru_fpga_proposal.md

 ## ABSTRACT

 This proposal presents a novel edge-computing framework for brain tumor detection from MRI using a hybrid CNN–GRU model deployed on the Lattice CPNX FPGA (Platform 1).
 The design achieves <200 ms inference latency, <3 W power, and >95% accuracy, significantly outperforming CPU/GPU-based approaches in energy efficiency.
 Key innovations include: (1) an RTL on-chip preprocessing block that reduces CPU preprocessing load by ~50%, (2) a resource-aware tiling + double buffering scheme for efficient block RAM utilization, (3) adaptive quantization-aware training with channel pruning achieving 40–60% model reduction with <2% accuracy loss, and (4) a hybrid computation partition, where CNN inference runs on FPGA and GRU modeling on ARM CPU, with exploration of FPGA-only GRU acceleration.
-Robust validation will be performed on BraTS, Figshare, and clinical MRI datasets.
+Robust validation will be performed on BraTS, Figshare, and clinical MRI datasets with preliminary deployment already achieved on the KRIA KV260 FPGA board using an INT8-quantized XModel.
 The proposed framework enables low-cost, privacy-preserving, AI-assisted diagnosis in rural healthcare, mobile units, and telemedicine.

 ## MAIN IDEA